eclipse-che/che-docs/src/main/_docs/chedir-portable-workspaces/chedir-getting-started.md

 ```

-After running the above commands, you will have a project inside of a workspace inside of a running {{ site.product_mini_name }} server.
+After running the above commands, you will have a project inside of a workspace inside of a running Che server.
 The workspace has its own runtime, powered by an Ubuntu Docker image.
 The project is mounted from the local directory into the workspace and is given full git capabilities.

 You can either open the IDE in your browser to work on the project immediately.
 The Web IDE has a terminal for accessing the Docker image powering the workspace.
 You can SSH into the workspace by pressing the `SSH` button in the IDE to get connectivity details.
 You can then make modifications, set the project type in the IDE, use language intellisense, or run a debugger.
 When you are done making modifications, you can use the IDE to commit and push changes with git, or continue to do those on your command line.
 You can then stop the workspace and unlink it with `docker run -it --rm <DOCKER_PARAMETERS> eclipse/che-cli:<version> [COMMAND] dir <path-to-project> down`.